 - Your transcripts are evidence of your academic preparedness and an indicator of your readiness to complete the rigorous veterinary technology coursework.
 Thus, in the admission review process, we will be considering the number of college credits and fundamental general education courses already completed and your cumulative grade point average (GPA).
 We will also note the number of withdrawals and failures you may have earned over time.
 A pattern of "Ws" or "Fs" across time may indicate a student’s inability to persist and we would be concerned about our ability to retain you through to degree completion.

-4. Submit Official Score Documents for AP, IB or CLEP credits with packet.
+4. Submit Official Score Documents for AP, IB or CLEP credits with packet (if applicable).

-5. Submit a completed Request for Evaluation Form for each transcript being sent for transfer credit purposes with packet.
+5. Submit a completed Transcript Evaluation Request Form for each transcript being sent for transfer credit purposes with packet.

-6. Submit with your application packet a typed, dated, and signed letter of intent describing your background include your academic accomplishments, work experience, life skills and your interest in becoming a professional Licensed Veterinary Technician.
+6. Submit with your application packet a typed, dated, and signed letter of intent describing your background include your academic accomplishments, work experience, life skills and your interest in becoming a professional Licensed Veterinary Technician (LVT).